 INSPIRATION

-I grew up with my grandparents in an old house on Hang Ga street, Hanoi.
+I grew up with my grandparents in an old house on Ma May street, Hanoi.
 Old photos from wartime, dark photos filled with moss, the scent of incense wafting through holidays - all paint a familiar, ancient, timeless Hanoi.
 A slow-living Hanoi, carrying within it thousands of years of literature.

 But I also grew up and witnessed a bustling Hanoi, when ancient buildings were surrounded by new urban areas and high-rise buildings.
 The noisy narrow alleys of the market now stand on par with silent apartment halls.
 People live fast, live in a hurry, becoming city parasites in the office.